Mookie Betts Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is No. 1 in MLB with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.5 K/9 to pace the league.

-- The Braves have the third-ranked team ERA across all league pitching staffs (3.80).
+- The Braves' 3.83 team ERA ranks fourth among all league pitching staffs.

-- Braves pitchers combine to surrender 136 home runs (one per game), the fewest in the league.
+- The Braves give up the second-fewest home runs in baseball (140 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.